DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Potential Applications

 \begin{problem}{Dynamic Graph Classification} \begin{description} \item[Input:] (i) a dynamic graph set $\{ \tilde{G}_{1}, \tilde{G}_{2}, \ldots \tilde{G}_{N}\}$, and (ii) a graph label set $Y$ \item[Output:] a representation model that could output appropriate graph label predictions for the acceptable classification accuracy against the label set $Y$. \end{description} \end{problem}

-Our \name\ provides meaningful time-dependent node connections in every dynamic network.
-Therefore, \name\ can be utilized by dynamic node classification and graph classification algorithms to verify whether they could capture temporal representations to improve the performance than static baseline algorithms.
+Our \name\ provides 12 different classes of dynamic networks, where each network has meaningful time-dependent node connections.
+Therefore, \name\ can be utilized by dynamic node classification and graph classification algorithms to verify whether they could capture temporal representations to improve the performance of static baseline algorithms.